-Support for mortgage interest (SMI) payments may help you with your mortgage interest and interest payments on loans taken out for improvements or repairs if you are claiming certain benefits.
+If you claim certain benefits, support for mortgage interest (SMI) payments may help you with your mortgage interest and interest payments on loans taken out for improvements or repairs.

 Support for mortgage interest (SMI)